BigDataSeeker/Robot-Kuka-GarbageCollection/SLAM/README.md

 ### Methods.

-Mapping - its phases

-Lacalization - EKF

-*Here: figures ...*
+The problem of navigating a mobile robot within the initially unknown environment with unknown initial wake-up coordinate boils down to solving SLAM problem.
+Within this framework, the workflow is divided into two alternating processes i.e. building the environment map and simulateneosly localizing the robot on it.

+To solve localization problem, **Extended Kalman Filter** with feedback from visual landmarks is used, since it is an effective recursive filter that evaluates the state vector of a dynamic system using a number of incomplete and noisy measurements.
+To calculate the current state of the system, the current measurement and previous state of the filter itself are used such that state vector distribution is updated every step.

+The following tasks are to be solved in order to **build environment map**:

+1. Detect litterings lying in the robot's field of view - assumed being solved by the robot Visual analysis subsystem

+2. Determine the robot global coordinates - assumed being solved by the self-localization module of the robot SLAM subsystem

+3. Calculate local coordinates of the objects already known and mapped in the reference frame relative to the robot and determine which of them should lie in the robot's field of view.

+4. Identify detected objects with already known and mapped ones

+5. Put it on the map litter objects that are not yet on the map

 ### Results.

 The developed software and algorithms for a mobile robot implement the functions of building the environment map while simultaneously localizing the robot on it.

-In an experiment with 2 litter objects on the environment Kuka Youbot successfully detected them and added to the map while localizing itself and tracking own trajectory.
+In an experiment with 2 litter objects within the environment Kuka Youbot successfully detected them and added to the map while localizing itself and tracking own trajectory.

 *Here: fig. 3.7 from thesis*